Siemienik/XToolset/packages/xlsx-renderer/README.md

 ## Examples

 Actually, these examples are integration test fixtures.
+Each contains:

+* `template.xlsx` with a Template file created in MS Excel,
+* `viewModel.json` with a ViewModel - data which will put into the template,
-Each contains `template.xlsx` with a Template, `vm.json` with a ViewModel and `expected.xlsx` with the expected result.
+* `expected.xlsx` with the expected result.
+* **After tests being run:** `test-output.xlsx` with fresh generated file.

 | Id | Example | Explanation |
 |----|---------|-------------|